I’m pretty sure most people around the world who aren’t living with Lyme think the symptom list is this simple and straightforward:

 - soaking night sweats

 For all that, I haven’t had every symptom by a long shot.
 A local woman my age died from Lyme-related heart failure; my own heart grieves, but thus far remains free of infection.
 I’ve never had seizures.
-Or trouble seeing clearly, or blindness.
+Or trouble seeing clearly, or even blindness.

 Tick-borne infections are insidious, able to invade many parts of the body.
 Just when I think I have a handle on the list of possible Lyme symptoms, I see a study that says sudden hearing loss may be another one.